CycloneDX/guides/ML-BOM/en/0x22-Design-Model-Card-Parameters.md

 #### Declaring datasets

-Using CycloneDX there are two methods to provide information on the datasets used to train, test, and evaluate machine learning models.
+Using CycloneDX, there are two methods for providing information about the datasets used to train, test, and evaluate machine learning models.

-Specifically, the component `modelCard` object includes `modelParameters` which includes an array of `datasets` objects which can be of the following types:
+Specifically, the component `modelCard` object includes `modelParameters`, which includes an array of `datasets` objects, which can be of the following types:

 1. **In-line information**: provides in-line objects that provide for direct description of datasets and some of their typically cited attributes and characteristics.
 2. **Data component references**: provides for the complete description of each dataset as its own CycloneDX component and referenced via its `bom-ref`.

-The next sections will discuss the considerations for each and example how to use both of these methods.
+The next sections will discuss the considerations for each and provide examples of how to use both methods.

 ##### Datasets as in-line information